 Currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
-Certain assets and liabilities of the Company are denominated in US dollars, and are therefore subject to fluctuation against the Canadian dollar.
-Currency risk is considered to be minimal.
-The Canadian dollar equivalent of financial instruments denominated in US dollars as at May 31, 2015 and 2014 is as follows:
+Certain assets and liabilities of the Companies are denominated in US dollars, and are therefore subject to fluctuation against the Canadian dollar.
+The Canadian dollar equivalent of financial instruments denominated in US dollars as at August 31, 2015 and May 31, 2015 is as follows:

-May 31, 2015 May 31, 2014
+August 31, 2015 May 31, 2015 (Note 13)

-Cash \$ 31 \$ 7
+Cash \$ 31 \$ 31

-Accounts payable (6) (313)
+Accounts payable - (6)

-\$ 25 \$ (306)
+\$ 31 \$ 25